 I feel most at peace when I’m creating my woodblock prints.
 From finding inspiration in the wild to carving and printing in my studio, it all feels like a journey to discover my true self, a journey home.

-In addition to managing her gallery representation, she teaches Japanese woodblock printmaking through workshops across the country.
-Her award-winning documentary “Becoming Made” (2014) has also helped educate many others about Japanese woodblock printmaking and the nature of creativity.
+In addition to managing her gallery representation, she teaches Japanese woodblock printmaking through workshops nationwide.
+Her award-winning documentary, Becoming Made (2014), has also educated a myriad of intergenerational learners about the Japanese woodblock printmaking process and the nature of creativity.
 CV

 Hudson Gallery (Sylvania, OH)